This week some students caucused, but the voting at Westminster isn’t finished quite yet.

 “Identity growth is mainly just aimed towards ASW and the rebranding.
 I think for next year [the rebrand is] just a huge change.
 People never understood what student government did anyway, especially with all the different branches, so having it now ASW.Events, ASW.Clubs, that will help.”

-“Just communication and that’s kind of a touch for both of [his initiatives].
+“Just communication and that’s kind of a touch for both of [my initiatives].
 There is just a lack of communication between like all areas, between especially like the board of trustees and the students, whether it be [the students] giving input on whether we transition from a university or stay a college.
 It’s like something that I feel we should sort of have a say in maybe, or even seeing why that decision is made.”

 What experience have you had to prepare you for this position?